KNOW YOUR NAVIGATION BEFORE YOU NAVIGATE

 - Don’t know where to start?
 Contact us.
 We’re happy to help.

-Beacon Awareness Day, was on April 6, do you know why?
+Beacon Awareness Day is always April 6, do you know why?
 April 6th, or 4-06, represents the 406 MHz beacon technology used by rescue teams around the world to save lives.
-Use that factoid at your next boating party and remind them all that boating is serious fun! #406Day
+Share this fact and all of Boat Live 365 safety tips. #406Day

 Visit our resource library for downloads, event materials, tips and ideas on how to create a safe boating culture 365 days a year.